Management of Severe Exacerbation of Inflammatory Bowel Disease

 • BP / pulse / temperature - frequency depends on initial findings.

-• X-ray – plain film of abdomen.
+• Chest X-ray – plain film of abdomen.

 • If features suggesting severe disease present, seek immediate senior review.
 Features of severe disease are: